 For instance, a few organisations hire external DPOs, meaning a single person works simultaneously with multiple organisations.

 Caitlin Fennessy, a Certified Information Privacy Professional with the IAPP, highlighted the fact that there are around 52,000 organisations with registered DPO in France.
 On the contrary, the actual number of DPOs were around 18,000.

 It reflects that definitely more DPOs appointed before the arrival of GDPR.

 The question raises here is that, are the Data Protection Officers making organisations more protected than before.

-A survey conducted on February 2019 manifested 59,000 data breaches that were reported to data protection authorities since the regulation came into force across the EEA.
+A survey of February 2019 manifested 59,000 data breaches that reported to data protection authorities since the regulation came into force across the EEA.